wistia/wistia-open-docs/_posts/2012-07-03-embedded-login-form.md

 footer: 'for_developers'
 ---

 It's easy to embed a Wistia login form on your website and style it how you like.
 Use the code below as a template, but substitute your Wistia account hostname for app.wistia.com.
-For example, if your account is located at http://myaccount.wistia.com, then you'd change all instances of http://app.wistia.com with http://myaccount.wistia.com.
+For example, if your account is located at <span class="code">http://myaccount.wistia.com</span>, then you'd change all instances of <span class="code">http://app.wistia.com</span> with <span class="code">http://myaccount.wistia.com</span>.

 Here's the HTML code for a basic Wistia login form:

-<div class="code"><pre>
+<pre><code class="language-markup">
 <form action="https://app.wistia.com/sessions" method="post">
   <p>
     <label for='session_login'>Email</label>